hmrguez/Hermes/docs/literature_review.typ

 ETL, standing for Extract, Transform, and Load, is a fundamental process in data warehousing and data integration.
-It involves extracting data from various sources, transforming it into a standardized format, and then loading it into a data warehouse or another target system for analysis, reporting, and data-driven decision-making.
+It involves extracting data from various sources, transforming it into a standardized format, and then loading it into a data warehouse or another target system for analysis, reporting, and data-driven decision-making. @big-archive

 The initial step in the ETL process involves extracting data from multiple sources.
 These sources can include relational databases, NoSQL databases, flat files, spreadsheets, and web services.
 The extracted data is typically